rtzeng/processMemChk/README.md

 Please report any bugs to <rtzeng@yahoo.com>.
 Please also contact me if you see areas for enhancement.
 The following is a TODO list that I've come up with:
-  1. adjust units of limits to MB (both python and BASH)
+  1. adjust units of limits to MB (both)
   2. bug in empty argument for a single option lower limit (python)
   3. use getopt to parse through BASH options (BASH)
+  4. investigate if a loop is needed to look through the process list (both)

 tl;dr